-This hit Tom Hanks flick is a survival story on the superficial level but some contemplation would lead you to realize how valuable life is and the extent to which one can go just to reclaim it.
-If you’re ever feeling down, this movie would give you a lot to live for and compel you to get back to getting your mess together and even if you’re not as miserable as Tom Hanks is in the film, it’s easy to relate to the story and it’s inspirational in a figurative sense.
+This iconic Tom Hanks flick is a survival story on the surface, but some contemplation would lead you to realize how incredibly complex and layered the film is.
+If you ever feel down, this movie would give you a lot to live for and compel you to get back to getting your mess together, and even if you’re not as miserable as Tom Hanks is in the film, it’s easy to relate to the story, due to the sheer universality of the emotions and the themes explored.

 Read More: Best Rags to Riches Movies of All Time